grandeurdev/arduino-sdk/README.md

 Each device has some variables that a consumer might want to interact with (monitor or control).

 *Summary* includes those device variables which *are not directly controllable*.
-For example, in an air conditioner, the controllable variable is its state (ON/OFF) or the temperature dial you see on its display, while its voltage, current and power consumption would be non-controllable variables, thus opted to be under *summary*.
+For example, in an air conditioner, the controllable variable is its state (ON/OFF) or the temperature dial you see on its display, while its voltage, current, and power consumption would be non-controllable variables, thus opted to be under *summary*.

 ### Device Parms

 *Parms* are *the directly controllable* variables.
-In the previous air conditioner example, its state and the temperature dial would be opted for *parms* category.
+In the previous air conditioner example, its state and the temperature dial would opt for *parms* category.

 [Grandeur Technologies]: https://grandeur.tech "Grandeur Technologies"
 [Grandeur Cloud]: https://cloud.grandeur.tech "Grandeur Cloud"